michaelsproul/skarn/design/Algorithm.md

 # Main Step 2:
 # Work out which files need copying and deleting.
-copy_paths = empty list
+copy_paths = src_tree (clone or move)
-delete_paths = empty list
+delete_paths = empty trie

 for each path in a recursive traversal of dest_dir:
-    if the path is contained in src_tree: if the comparison function shows the files to be different: add the path to copy_paths
+    if the path is contained in copy_paths: if the comparison function shows the files to be the same: remove the path from copy_paths
-        else:
         continue

     # If the path isn't in the source tree it is either excluded or extraneous (extra).
     # FIXME: Using the current method more computation is required to determine if a path